Product Management and Engineering: Your CPQ Project’s Greatest Assets?

 My friend was quickly and unceremoniously removed from the premises amid some strong language related to magnetic tapes, magnetism sources and corrupted data.

-Product Configurator – The Most Effective Product Management Tool to ensure that the Product Management Process Is Followed
+Why a Product Configurator is an Effective Tool for the Product Management Process

 This is the kind of story that makes product managers and engineers seethe.
 The product management process designs products that solve specific problems.
 But, without a product configurator, or similar product management tool, reps and customers will try to use products for purposes they were never intended to address.